Chains (novel): Mr. Bellingham

-Elihu Lockton's aunt, is very kind to slaves, unlike the rest of the people of the society.
-She acquaints Isabel and welcomes her dearly, and she always helps Isabel whenever she needs it.
-When Isabel came to her house to pass the information that Mr. Lockton had been arrested and that Madam is in need of his aunt, she tells Isabel to come in the house and even serves her milk and cookies to nourish herself; something nobody at the time would do to slaves.
-She also took care of Isabel while in recovery right after getting branded, which in return was paid by Isabel helping her escape from the burning bush burning buildings and save her life.

 Angelika

 Angelika is Lady Seymour's servant who only speaks Dutch and does not show interest in learning English.
 She treated Isabel's wounds when Isabel woke up from being branded with the letter I for insolence.

 Becky

 She is a maid in the Lockton house, and she often helps Isabel whenever she is having tough times due to Mrs. Lockton's orders and actions.
 She reminds Isabel to do what Mrs. Lockton says, and she tells Isabel what and what not to do in the Lockton house.
 Becky also tries her best to get Isabel and Ruth out of situations where they would possibly get punished.
 She told Isabel about a slave who worked for the Locktons a couple of years earlier who got beaten severely for talking back to Madam, trying to get Isabel to stay cautious in her actions and hold her fists down.

 Grandfather

 He is an elder African-American slave who is in the line of the distribution of water from the Tea Water Pump.
 He seems to know much about the gossip of the war, which is passed around every morning when slaves come to the pump to obtain water for the day.
 His real name is not revealed, but most slaves refer to him as "Grandfather", because he is kind to everyone.